hardstylemofo/BetterBatteryLife/README.md

   -- You won't need to run these commands when upgrading the application, but you will if you uninstall/re-install the application.

+  Optional performance tweaks:

+    Clear all log files ( should do this after every update to keep the device snappy ): adb -s LMV600VMf50e972b -d shell logcat -b all -c